TeaganLi/ELEG4701_Intelligent_Interactive_Robot_Practice/ros_aruco/README.md

 3. **aruco_sub_arm2** is used for the detection of the marker on the target object.
 The transformation of the marker with respect to camera is published on topic "/camera/target2_pose3d".

 ## message type introduction:
 All of the three nodes can also publish aruco_tf_id message.
 Aruco_tf_id message contain the transformation(tf) of aruco marker and the ID of aruco marker.
 You can check "aruco_tf_id.msg" in package aruco_msg/msg/.
+You can also get the transformation of aruco marker from tf tree.
+The frame id is the id of the aruco marker.
+Considering that you will need to know the ids of different markers, you need to kown where to subscribe aruco_tf_id message.
 1. **aruco_sub** publish aruco_tf_id message on topic "/camera/aruco_tf_id".
 2. **aruco_sub_arm1** publish aruco_tf_id message on topic "/camera/aruco_tf_id/arm1".
 3. **aruco_sub_arm2** publish aruco_tf_id message on topic "/camera/aruco_tf_id/arm2".

-You can also get the transformation of aruco marker from tf tree.
-The frame id is the id of the aruco marker.

 ## How to use this message:
 1. In python